 - Day 2.
 From the camp at 2255m to the summit at 2954m in 3h15.
 Then down to the car park in 6h00 (including lunch brake).

-The summit is marked with a plaque, but on the lower summit we found a plaque with a misleading height of about one hundred and fifty metres more than it actually is.
-There were a few other people on the top, Albert signed and gave us certificates.
-It was nice.
-The views around weren’t bad, but clouds were gathering and soon the visibility wasn’t as good as it had been twenty minutes before.
+The summit is marked with a plaque, but on the lower summit, we find a plaque with a misleading height of about one hundred and fifty meters more than it actually is.
+There are a few other people on the top, Albert signs and gives us certificates.
+It’s a nice touch.
+The views around aren’t bad, but clouds are gathering, and soon the visibility isn’t as good as it was twenty minutes before.

-On the way up we also visited the slightly lower north-eastern summit, then climbed the highest central peak, then the westernmost peak, and finally on the way back we had to climb the southern summit.
-So we visited four of the highest peaks on the mountain.
+On the way up, we also visit the slightly lower northeastern summit, then climb the highest central peak, followed by the westernmost peak, and finally on the way back, we have to climb the southern summit.
+So, we visit four of the highest peaks on the mountain.

-On the way down we get caught in a heavy tropical downpour and spend half an hour in the local church waiting for the rain to stop.
-But the rain stops as quickly as it started and we descend to the village of Culan, where we take a short break with a cold beer and a snack.
-Very refreshing.
+On the way down, we get caught in a heavy tropical downpour and spend half an hour in the local church, waiting for the rain to stop.
+But the rain stops as quickly as it started, and we descend to the village of Culan, where we take a short break with a cold beer and a snack.
+It’s a very refreshing moment.

 After reaching the car, we change and head back to Davao.
-Excellent start to the trip, tomorrow before going to Mount Matutum we will visit Puting Bato, the highest point of the Samal Island.
+An excellent start to the trip.
+One more ultra mountain, one more range highpoint, one more island highpoint, and finally one more country highpoint are completed.
+Tomorrow, before heading to Mount Matutum, we will also detour to Puting Bato, the highest point of Samal Island.